 Professor of Viola, Chamber Music, Managing Performance Stress

-Professor of Viola at Wichita State University, a member of the Fairmount String Quartet and Principal Viola in the Wichita Symphony Orchestra.
+Catherine Consiglio is Professor of Viola at Wichita State University, a member of the Fairmount String Trio and Principal Viola in the Wichita Symphony Orchestra.
 Consiglio's degrees include a MM from the New England Conservatory, where she was assistant to renowned pedagogue Heidi Castleman.
 Teachers include Jeffrey Irvine and Eugene Lehner, violist with the legendary Kolish Quartet.
-Ms. Consiglio has also taught at Rice University, the University of Connecticut, University of Oklahoma and Phillips Academy in Boston.
-Former orchestral playing positions include: Principal Violist of the Oklahoma Symphony, Boston Philharmonic, New England Chamber Orchestra, Orchesta Sinfonia de Jalapa and Assistant Principal of the Houston Chamber Orchestra.
-Ms. Consiglio has taught and performed at festivals across the United States, Mexico and Europe, including the Evian Music Festival in France, The Quartet Program and Killington Music Festival in the United States.
+Ms. Consiglio has also taught at Rice University, the University of Connecticut, University of Oklahoma, and Phillips Academy in Boston.
+Former orchestral playing positions include: Principal Violist of the Oklahoma Symphony, Boston Philharmonic, New England Chamber Orchestra, Orchesta Sinfonia de Jalapa, and Assistant Principal of the Houston Chamber Orchestra.
+Ms. Consiglio has taught and performed at festivals across the United States, Mexico, and Europe, including the Evian Music Festival in France, The Quartet Program and Killington Music Festival in the United States.
 She has been a guest violist with the Harrington and Pro Arte String Quartets.
 Ms. Consiglio has performed hundreds of concerts throughout the Mid West with the Fairmount String Quartet.
-The FSQ is on the Kansas Arts Commission Touring Roster, and the resident String Quartet for WSU and Chamber Music at the Barn.
+The FSQ is on the Kansas Arts Commission Touring Roster, and the resident String Trio for WSU.
 They play children’s concerts, formal recitals and participate in community residencies regularly throughout the year.

 During 2005 and 2006 Ms. Consiglio headed a project to take WSU chamber music into the public schools.
 Approximately 21 college students played to multiple classes at over 10 area schools, reaching out with the language of chamber music to hundreds of teenagers.